matthewdowell/HelpMeOut/README.md

  ```bash
  npm run startChat
  ```
- 9) Open the webapp in your browser at http://localhost:3000/
+ 9) Open the web app in your browser at http://localhost:3000/

 ## Dependencies
   - [React]